 The Spark Internal Audit Team's primary objective is to assist the Board and CEO to exercise good governance by providing independent assurance on Spark's control and risk management processes.
-The ARMC approves the appointment and oversees the performance of Spark's Risk and Audit Officer.
-The Risk and Audit Officer is accountable for leading Internal Audit and reports directly to the Chair of the ARMC.
-The Internal Audit Charter defines the group's objectives, scope, independence, responsibilities and authority.
+The ARMC approves the appointment and oversees the performance of Spark's Risk, Internal Audit and Fraud Lead, who is accountable for leading Internal Audit and reports directly to the Chair of the ARMC.
+The Internal Audit Charter defines the Group's objectives, scope, independence, responsibilities and authority.
 Internal Audit is independent from the activities and operations it audits and has unrestricted access to Spark's records and employees.

 Internal Audit regularly performs audits across Spark.
-It works to an Internal Audit Plan that outlines the risk themes and engagements it intends to complete over the plan year.
-The ARMC approves this plan and ensures that the Internal Audit group is appropriately staffed and that its scope of work is appropriate for the key risks facing Spark.
+It works to an annual Risk, Internal Audit and Fraud Plan that outlines the risk themes and engagements it intends to complete over the plan year.
+The ARMC approves this plan and ensures that the Internal Audit is appropriately staffed and that its scope of work is appropriate for the key risks facing Spark.

-Shareholder rights and relations
+Shareholder Rights and Relations